kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 | 5 | 56 | N58 |
 | 6 | 8 | N18 |

- As you can see in the example the finger *id* doesn’t map directly to the node *id*, it is used as an approximation of the location of an *id* we are looking for.
-When a node receives a request to find a specific *id*, it checks the finger table to see which finger *id* is closest to the requested *id* but still lower than it.
-The node then sends the request to the other node in the network that is responsible for that finger *id*, as listed in the finger table.
+ As you can see in the example the *finger id* doesn’t map directly to the node *id*, it is used as an approximation of the location of an *id* we are looking for.
+When a node receives a request to find a specific *id*, it checks the finger table to see which *finger id* is closest to the requested *id* but still lower than the *finger id*.
+The node then forwards the request to the node returned from the *finger table*.
+The node that receives the request then repeats the process until it finds the node responsible for the *id*.

 Here is a visualization of the process of finding the node responsible for *id* `20` in our example *ring*, using a lookup from node `N40`: